NiklasRosenstein/terraform-delayed-provider-initialization-test/README.md

       > Note: This may be an implementation detail of the DigitalOcean provider, but it means we cannot generally
       > assume that this scenario works.

+      The same error occurs when running `terraform destroy` when the cluster resource is in a state that would require it to be recreated.

 <details><summary>Terraform Apply Logs after changing the default node pool size, causing the cluster to be recreated.</summary>

 <pre>